International Monetary Fund

 Bringing the Global Economy

-The International Monetary Fund (IMF), headquartered in Washington, D.C., sought a more effective way to tell the complex stories of its accomplishments, and turned to Beth Singer Design for a complete redesign.
+The International Monetary Fund (IMF), a global organization providing financial assistance and advice to its 189 member countries, sought a more effective way to tell the compelling stories of its accomplishments and activities.
+After an extensive creative review and bidding process, they selected Beth Singer Design for the job.

-“Putting a human face on the IMF” was a prime directive when the Publisher and his team at the International Monetary Fund chose Beth Singer Design to design its annual reports.
-Together, since 2014, we’ve worked closely with the IMF and their web developer to transform the print and digital versions of the report into a series of dynamic accounts of the IMF’s accomplishments that will appeal to a wider audience than their current readership.
+“Putting a human face on the IMF” was a prime directive from the publisher and his team.
+Since 2014, we’ve worked closely with the IMF and their web developer to transform the print and digital versions of the report into a series of dynamic accounts of the IMF’s accomplishments that appeal to a wider audience than their current readership.

-Beginning with a rigorous analysis and sorting of the information, we determined that much of it did not powerfully communicate the Fund’s endeavors or objectives and certainly not in a contemporary visual vernacular.
+Beginning with a rigorous analysis and sorting of the information, we determined that much of it did not powerfully communicate the work of the Fund or its objectives, and was visually out-of-date.
 This led us to recommend that they reorder the narrative of the report.
 By consolidating and moving the most compelling information to the front, the 100+ page document read more like a magazine and less like a report.

-One of the most visible design innovations was a new front section that provided a high-level view of IMF’s major accomplishments.
+The most visible design innovation was a new front section that provided a high-level view of IMF’s major accomplishments.
 We created “Spotlights”—short feature stories shining a light on the most successful projects of the past year.
-These two-page spreads featured important success stories and initiatives, regional highlights, outstanding employees, original infographics...and more.
+These two-page spreads featured success stories, initiatives, regional highlights, outstanding employees, original infographics...and more.
 They visually convey the IMF as the forward-looking organization it is, with an energetic story to tell.

-We used the language of design to transform IMF’s previous annual reports flat, undifferentiated, structure by developing a new hierarchy that presented the “spotlights” in three sections: the global context, IMF’s involvement, and a learning component aimed at reaching a broader audience.
-Also, one of the requirements of the annual report redesign was to accommodate seven languages in translation.
+The new front section presented each "spotlight" as a three-part narrative: IMF’s involvement, "behind the scenes," and a learning component aimed at reaching a broader audience.
+Another requirement was to accommodate translation into seven languages, each for a separate report.
 Our solution was to use a significant amount of white space to allow flexibility in translation without sacrificing the design aesthetic.

 We coordinated with IMF's web developer to ensure the digital version maintained visual continuity with the print version.